 Objective: To achieve capital growth over the recommended holding period through investment in Sustainable Investments pursuant to Article 9 of the Disclosure Regulation.
-Specifically, the sub-fund invests as a feeder fund in the master fund that seeks to outperform its benchmark index, the Stoxx Europe 600 (SXXR) index).
+Specifically, the sub-fund invests as a feeder fund in the master fund that seeks to share in the development of global equity markets by investing primarily in shares of companies whose initiatives or solutions contribute directly or indirectly to reducing the impacts of climate change, or in shares of companies part of whose activity concerns trends and developments linked to the theme of the energy and climate transition.